 Four of Swords Tarot Card Meaning

 In its most frequent interpretation, the Four of Swords announces a period of calm after a particularly turbulent phase.
 For the seeker, this draw invites them to spend some time in their inner world, which will give them the chance to take stock of their life and recharge their batteries.
 A human being's life is naturally cyclical.
 Although some people choose to constantly rush forwards, it is actually much wiser to sometimes take a breather.

 When referring to a personality archetype, the Four of Swords refers to a rational mind with a practical intelligence whose results are seen in the world.
 This Cartesian way of thinking is a great asset for those who want to have a better understanding of the implications of situations and think calmly about the future.
 The intellect helps you find solutions to your problems more quickly and to get closer to the things that are really important to you.

 However, with the Four of Swords you need to avoid becoming confined.
 This card has the tendency to distance you from your emotions, which also need to be part of what triggers you to act.
 To rely exclusively on your intellect is to take the risk of creating a closed circuit, effectively excluding the richness of the subconscious and the mysterious beauty of spirituality.
 As always, you should be aiming for balance.

-Interpretation of The Four of Swords reversed
+Four of Swords reversed